• About Texas Travel Talk

 • Fredericksburg offers Texas wine and German history, but consider exploring these other Texas Hill Country towns for their unique charm.

 • Camp Lucy in Dripping Springs is a quieter alternative.
-It offers everything you want in a getaway: spacious cabins, a luxury restaurant, outdoor activities, a community firepit, trails, llamas, and much more.
+It offers everything you want in a getaway: spacious cabins, a luxury restaurant, outdoor activities, a community firepit, trails, alpaca feeding, and much more.

-• Discover boutique shopping, natural beauty, and outdoor adventures in Boerne, a scenic town with a mile of shops and the beautiful Cibilo River.
+• Discover boutique shopping, natural beauty, and outdoor adventures in Boerne, a scenic town with a mile of shops and the beautiful Cibolo River.

-Visitors want to find wineries, shop all day, and enjoy nature like in Fredericksburg, but perhaps with fewer crowds; nearby Stonewall, Boerne, and Johnson City offer similar charms, with one having the best coffee in town.
+Visitors want to find wineries, shop all day, and enjoy nature, just like in Fredericksburg, but perhaps with fewer crowds.
+Nearby Stonewall, Boerne, and Johnson City offer similar charms, with one boasting the best coffee in town.

 Two people and a black dog sitting outside drinking wine

-The German-settled town of Fredericksburg, located in the Texas Hill Country, is known for fabulous shopping, wine tastings, museums, and sightseeing.
+The German-settled town of Fredericksburg, located in the Texas Hill Country, is renowned for its fabulous shopping, wine tastings, museums, and sightseeing opportunities.
 Its small-town feel is a popular spot for couples’ trips and group getaways.

 But did you know the Hill Country is full of other enjoyable small towns?
-Try one of these seven alternatives to Fredericksburg.
-While there are multiple places in the Texas Hill Country with German-style charm, each has its fun personality to discover and explore.
+Try one of these five alternatives to Fredericksburg.
+While there are multiple places in the Texas Hill Country with German-style charm, each has its own fun personality to discover and explore.

 Lake Marble Falls